Skip to main content

 • A root canal removes infection but leaves the tooth hollow and brittle

-• You MUST return for a permanent crown to protect the tooth from fracture
+• You must return for a permanent crown to protect the tooth from fracture

 • Delay in crown placement significantly increases the risk of tooth fracture